On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

-The following lemma will be useful for finding alternating unknotting tangles inside an alternating diagram with unknotting number one. \begin{lemma} Let $D$ be a reduced alternating diagram with unknotting crossing $c$ in the interior of a visible Conway sphere $C$.
-If the exterior of $C$ contains at least one crossing and $C$ is maximal, in the sense that no flype can increase the number of crossings in the interior of $C$, then the interior of $C$ is an alternating unknotting tangle with the distinguished crossing given by $c$.
-In particular $D$ can be obtained from a smaller diagram by an application of Construction~\ref{cons:satellite}. \end{lemma}
+\end{proof} The following lemma will be useful for finding alternating unknotting tangles inside an alternating diagram with unknotting number one.
+For this lemma we need to know what it means for the exterior of a Conway sphere to be reduced. \begin{defn} Given a reduced alternating diagram with unknotting crossing $c$ in the interior of a visible Conway sphere $C$, we say that the exterior of $C$ is reduced if there is no flype which decreases the number of crossings in the exterior of $C$. \end{defn} An example to illustrate Definition~\ref{defn:reducedtangle} is given in Figure~\ref{fig:maximaldiagram}.

+\begin{rmk} There is a more general notion of a reduced tangle due to Thistlethwaite \cite[Definition~2.2]{Thistlethwaite1991}, which includes the definition we are using here. \end{rmk} \begin{lemma} Let $D$ be an alternating diagram with unknotting crossing $c$ in the interior of a visible Conway sphere $C$.
+If the exterior of $C$ is reduced and contains at least one crossing, then the interior of $C$ is an alternating unknotting tangle with the distinguished crossing given by $c$. \end{lemma}